G-Grossi/COSC_5P30/README.md

 ## Steps for Running the Code in this Project (Testing)
 * Once training is complete, open the RuleTestProject workspace in Eclipse for testing.
-* In the RuleTest java class TestRules function, manually enter some of the rules found in training to test (see example code in this file).
+* In the RuleTest java class "TestRules" function, manually enter some of the rules found in training to test (see example code in this file).
 * Run the main.java file to start testing.
 * Once testing is complete the test results can be found in the TestRules folder within the workspace of the project.